jgheithcock/marauders/readme.md

 More Scavenger Hunts
 --------------------

-Ccheck out the background and 'making of' for this scavenger hunt at [2013 - 44 Marauders Map](https://www.heithcock.com/scavengerhunts/2013-44-marauders) or read about the other scavenger hunts I've made on the main [Scavenger Hunts]( https://www.heithcock.com/scavengerhunts) page.
+Check out the background and 'making of' for this scavenger hunt at [2013 - 44 Marauders Map](https://www.heithcock.com/scavengerhunts/2013-44-marauders) or read about the other scavenger hunts I've made on the main [Scavenger Hunts]( https://www.heithcock.com/scavengerhunts) page.